Bumvolla/bumvolla.github.io/_posts/docs/2025-02-20-EasyPowerLinesDocs.md

 ## In engine

-For this pluign to work you'll need:
+For this plugin to work you'll need:
 - An static mesh for the pole
 - An static mesh for the wire
 - Setup a blueprint that inherits from *Catenary pole preset*